Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Experiment B's Design and Results

 \subsubsection{Alternative Mechanisms}

-\textbf{\emph{Uninformative Email Replies}} Investors may reply more to minority founders and use a more positive and friendly tone in order to be politically correct.
-Therefore, such email replies are not indicative of their true preferences or imply investment decisions.
-However, this mechanism cannot explain the results found through measuring the email opening rates and email reading times because these behaviors are usually not measured in previous correspondence tests or observed by the founders directly.
-Therefore, this special mechanism, which is related to the pitch email experimental setting, can be ruled out confidently.
+\textbf{\emph{Uninformative Email Replies}} Investors may pretend to behave in a more friendly manner to minorities in an email setting.
+Hence, these email replies are not indicative of their true investment preferences.
+However, this hypothesis cannot explain the results found through measuring email opening rates and email reading time because these behaviors are usually not observed by the founders directly or used in previous correspondence tests.
+Therefore, I can rule out this mechanism.